MetOffice/forest/doc/source/howto-reducer.rst

        return {'kind': 'ADD_DATASET', 'payload': label}

 Nice touch.
-Now we need to think about where this information belongs in the state, for example, we could store a list of strings under the key ``dataset``.
+Now we need to think about where this information belongs in the state, for example, we could store a list of strings under the dictionary key ``'datasets'``.

 .. code:: python